Start the project – Plone deployment

 Default credentials: admin/admin.

-Stopping the servers#
+Stop the servers#

 In both terminals, press Ctrl-C.

-Running Docker Compose#
+Run Docker Compose#

 Note

-A secondary Backend route, /ClassicUI, mirrors http://localhost:8080/Plone.
-It's secured with Basic Authentication, default credentials being admin/admin.
+A secondary backend route, /ClassicUI, mirrors http://localhost:8080/Plone.
+It's secured with basic authentication, default credentials being admin/admin.

-Starting the Stack#
+Start the Stack#

 Ensure port 80 is free, then initiate the stack with: